'Change is coming': Peru's Castillo faces a divided nation after election battle - Up News Info

 Article content

-LIMA — Peru’s Pedro Castillo, set to be president after a long and tense election battle, now needs to heal the wounds of a starkly divided nation, split between support for his socialist reform plans and fears he will upend the Andean country’s traditional politics.
+LIMA — Peru’s Pedro Castillo has won a long and tense presidential election battle.
+Now he needs to heal the wounds of a starkly divided nation, split between support for his socialist reforms and fears he will upend the Andean nation’s traditional politics and mining.

-Castillo, a wild card candidate for a Marxist party, was proclaimed the winner of the June 6 run-off on Monday night after six-weeks of wrangling over the knife-edge result.
-He beat right-wing rival Keiko Fujimori by around 44,000 votes.
+Castillo, a wild card candidate for a Marxist party, was proclaimed the winner of the June 6 run-off on Monday night after six weeks of wrangling over the knife-edge result.
+He beat right-wing rival Keiko Fujimori by just 44,000 votes.

 Advertisement